appnexus/lucid/CONTRIBUTING.md

 ## Writing Components
 ### Create a new Component
 Here are some basic steps to get you started building your first component.
+Start your dev server and go to `http://localhost:8080/#/components/ExampleComponent` for a component example.

 1. Create your new component folder `src/components/MyNewComponent/`